nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * *Internship* - The position of a student or trainee who works in an organisation, with associated role, company, duration and deadline information.
 *  *InternshipList* - A collection of Internships added by the user.
-*  *Deadline* - The date which an event is schedule for.
+*  *Deadline* - The date which an event is scheduled for.
 *  *Parser* - The component responsible for interpreting user commands and executing the appropriate actions.
 *  *Storage* - The component responsible for saving and loading the user's data to and from a file.